Skip to main content

 10 mentions Positive Neutral Negative

 Overall, the game is criticized for its low replayability, with many reviewers noting its short length and lack of engaging post-game content.
-While some found it enjoyable for a brief experience, the absence of meaningful replay options and challenges left many feeling it was not worth the price.
-A potential sequel is hinted at, suggesting that there may be room for improvement in future iterations.
+While some found it enjoyable for a brief playthrough, the absence of meaningful replay options and challenges left many feeling it wasn't worth the price.
+A few suggested potential for a sequel, but the current offering lacks depth for repeated play.

-• “This is far from a complete failure and is a fun experience, though it could have interesting sequel potential.”
+• “This is far from a complete failure and is a fun experience, even if a tad short.”

 • “Too easy and too short, and with no replay value, it should have been 2 or 3 dollars.”